newnetdev/NetworkToCode-Class/slides/data/M01_Python.md

 - Modules are Standalone Python files used to share code between programs
 - Packages are a collection of modules

 ---

-# Lab Time

-- Lab 7 - Working with Dictionaries
-  - Learn how to work with dictionaries and their built-in methods while working in the Python Interactive Interpreter

-- Lab 8 - Using Python Modules

----